smithbm2316/smithbm2316/README.md

-# Hey!
-My name is Ben, I'm a Web Developer at [Vincit USA](https://vincit.com) with a passion for open-source software
+# I'm a web developer with a passion for the command line, coffee, and crafting delightful user experiences for the web!

 ## I know and/or currently work with: